jprachir/data_split_in_Beam/README.md

  - Automating function for extracting unique class_names instead of providing explicitly
  - Performance testing using time module
  - Removing overhead in output files, using appropriate custom `coder`
- - Use of logging module
+ - Use of a logging module
  - Providing a docker file

 ## Courtesy